 How to Trim Your Beard Like a Barber

-Your beard should be completely dry before you start to clip and trim.
+Your beard should be free of debris.
+So, start with a face wash or shower then be completely dry before you start to clip and trim.
 This is the best way to see what your beard will look like in real time as you trim back strays and clip up the sides.

-You can use a beard comb or bristle brush to tidy up and brush out your beard hair.
-You should brush it in the direction that you want it to grow.
+I like to use a beard comb or bristle brush to tidy up and brush out beard hair to see the areas that need the most attention.
+You should brush it in the direction that you want hair to grow.
 If you have knots or patches, you should use your comb to guide hair over the areas where you have thinner hair.

-You can use your beard trimmer and beard shaper to guide your hand.
+You can use your beard trimmer and beard shaper to guide your hand starting with the longest hair first.
 These beard shaping tools allow you to get crisp, clean lines and clean up your beard as you want.
 You should pull your skin taut as you trim and cut back beard hair along the jaw to the thickness that you want.
 You should generally use sweeping moves that move away from your face as you trim.

 Longer guides are the best to start with so that you can gradually trim back or fade your beard hair.
 You may also want to look at beards that are shorter on the cheeks and cleaner around the neck.

 5. Use the Guide Comb to Trim Your Mustache

 First, you’ll brush down your mustache to see how the hair falls over your lip.
 You can use your hair scissors or a guide comb to trim down your mustache hair and keep it neat.
 See a full list of Hot Mustache Styles.